Breaching family court orders

 • apply to court for the order to be changed or cancelled

-• talk to the other parent or other people involved about changing the arrangements.
+• talk to the other parent or other people involved about changing the arrangements if it is safe to do so.

 What happens when a court order is broken?